 Both involve complicated accounting procedures, but FAVR in particular is well worth it, bringing a quick return on investment.
 The money saved in taxes is more than enough to pay for program administration, allowing your organization to outsource the accounting part and keep everything simple for both management and drivers.

-You can easily calculate your organization's prospective savings with a switch to a non-taxable car allowance by using our calculator, which compares the costs of your current car allowance with the costs of a FAVR car allowance:
+You can easily calculate your organization's savings with a switch to a non-taxable car allowance.
+Our calculator compares the costs of your current car allowance with the costs of a FAVR car allowance:

 Or if you'd like to take a deep dive into what FAVR is and how it works, follow the link below.